-The distributed mobility management (DMM) charter addresses two complementary aspects of mobility management procedures: the distribution of mobility anchors towards a more flat network and the dynamic activation/deactivation of mobility protocol support as an enabler to distributed mobility management.
+The distributed mobility management (DMM) charter addresses two complementary aspects of mobility management procedures: the distribution of mobility anchors in the data-plane towards a more flat network and the selective activation/deactivation of mobility protocol support as an enabler to distributed mobility management.
 The former aims at positioning mobility anchors (e.g., HA, LMA) closer to the user; ideally, mobility agents could be collocated with the first-hop router.
-The latter, facilitated by the distribution of mobility anchors, aims at identifying when mobility support must be activated and identifying sessions that do not require mobility management support -- thus reducing the amount of state information that must be maintained in various mobility agents of the mobile network.
-The key idea is that dynamic mobility management relaxes some of the constraints of previously-standardized mobility management solutions and, by doing so, it can avoid the unnecessary establishment of mechanisms to forward traffic from an old to a new mobility anchor.
+The latter, facilitated by the distribution of mobility anchors, identifies when mobility support must be activated and when sessions do not require mobility management support -- thus reducing the amount of state information that must be maintained in various mobility agents of the mobile network.
+It can then avoid the unnecessary establishment of mechanisms to forward traffic from an old to a new mobility anchor.